frog016/Space-Battles/README.md

 # Space-Battles
-A small game made with windows forms and c #.
+A small game made with **Windows Forms** and **C#**.
 In it, the player will have to shoot down asteroids, protecting the Earth.
+>The player has 3 lives and is controlled with the mouse.